 - Don’t use an ear thermometer if your dog has an ear infection or ear disease.

-Check out these home remedies for dog in heat to cure them fast:
+Check out these home remedies for dogs in heat to cure them fast:

-If you live in a warm climate, make sure to trim your pup’s hairs from time to time.
+If you live in a warm climate, make sure to trim your pup’s hair from time to time.

-In hypothermia conditions, your dog will feel chilly, and their body temperature will decline below 99°F. This situation will be obvious to note as the dog will be low in energy and can’t stop shivering.
+In hypothermia conditions, your dog will feel chilly, and its body temperature will decline below 99 °F. This situation will be obvious to note as the dog will be low in energy and can’t stop shivering.
 Try to ensure warmth to your dog under these circumstances.
-Let them rest on cosy warm bedding, cover them with a blanket and place a warm water bottle near their body.
+Let them rest on cozy warm bedding, cover them with a blanket and place a warm water bottle near their body.
 You can also take them under the sun for a few hours in the day and give them warm hugs on nights.

 Tylenol can be used for instant results to regulate dogs’ body temperature.
 However, we suggest you confirm that with your dog’s vet before giving any medication to your dog.